Update: October 14, 2021

 My services are available to new and existing clients via Telehealth (video conferencing) format.
 My practice now provides these services through the SimplePractice platform.
-Feedback about this platform from most of my clients has been positive.
-It is fairly easy to use.
+Feedback about this platform from my clients has been positive.
+It is easy to use.
 You can review SimplePractice Telehealth FAQs here.

 - CBT-I (McCarthy et al, 2018)

 - CPT for PTSD (Morland et al., 2014, 2015; Maieritsch et al., 2015)